sjkelleyjr/Deadlock/chapters/chapter_01.md

 "Pivot," Alex whispered to Mack, rolling her eyes.

 Mack was now fully engaged in his phone.
 "I'm live-tweeting this meeting," he said.
 "My followers are going to love this."

-"Please don't," Jordan said, but he was smiling.
-"Though I have to admit, this is going to be interesting to watch."

 The presentation continued for another forty-five minutes.
 Vincent talked about "innovation culture" and "failing fast," while Sarah explained how the new metrics would help them "move the needle" and "drive results."
 Alex counted thirty-seven buzzwords by the end.